-Here’s a straight forward list of all the improvements over the V2 toy although some of these more appropriately belong in the sculpt/detail section:
+Here’s a straight forward list of all the improvements seen on the V2 toy although some of these more appropriately belong in the sculpt/detail section:

 1) Landing gear are larger and better detailed.
 Front landing gear has articulated tow bar, rear landing gears lock in place and can be removed without partially transforming the toy.

 2) Leg fins angle out properly and are a better size (although this makes them poke out the back of the leg when in battroid/GERWALK)

 3) Pilot figure is removable